Geometric decomposition of geodesics and null phase curves using Majorana star representation: Background

 \subsection{Geodesic curves}

-Geodesic is the path of shortest distance between two points on a surface.
+A geodesic is the path of shortest distance between two points on a surface.
 In this subsection, we introduce a differential equation for the geodesic in the state space of a quantum system.
-To define geodesic curves, we need a continuously parametrized smooth curve $\mathcal{C}$ in the Hilbert space $\mathcal{H}$ given by
+To define geodesic curves, we need a continuously parameterized smooth curve $\mathcal{C}$ in the Hilbert space $\mathcal{H}$ given by

-where $s$ is the real parameter varies over $[s_1,s_2]$.
-The quantity called `length' associated with $\mathcal{C}$ is defined as~\cite{Mukunda1993}
+where $s$ is the real parameter varied over $[s_1,s_2]$.
+The quantity called length associated with $\mathcal{C}$ is defined as~\cite{Mukunda1993}

 where

 and $\ket{u(s)}$ is the tangent to $\ket{\Psi(s)}$ which reads

 By requiring $\delta{\cal{L}}=0$, we obtain a differential equation obeyed by $\mathcal{C}$ to be a geodesic: